Stacked glass payment cards with a euro symbol, Parthenon silhouette, and Greek flag

 Thessaloniki: Similar to Athens.
 Strong card acceptance in the city center, Aristotelous Square area, Ladadika, and Kalamaria.
 OASTH buses use their own card system.

 Tourist islands (Mykonos, Santorini, Crete, Rhodes, Corfu): Excellent card acceptance in tourist areas.
 Hotels, restaurants, beach bars, and shops serving tourists all accept contactless.
 Even beach umbrella and sunbed rental increasingly goes through card terminals.
-Summer 2024 saw near-universal POS adoption on major tourist islands due to government mandates.
+Summer 2024 saw wide POS adoption on major tourist islands due to government mandates.

 Rural mainland and smaller islands: Cash remains common.
 Village kafeneia, small agricultural markets, rural guesthouses, and ferry-accessible-only islands may have limited or no card infrastructure.
 A crypto card works perfectly for 80% of Greek spending but cannot replace cash entirely outside major cities and tourist zones.